 - Nice Girl: She's very friendly and hates for anything to be harmed, which attracts her to Wallace's humane pest control service and puts her at odds with Victor.

 - "Tottie" is UK slang for an attractive young woman.

 - Even more subtly, "Campanula" is the Latin name for the harebell.
 Just in case there weren't enough bunny puns in this movie.

 - Single Woman Seeks Good Man: Tottington has a secret crush on Wallace, who can be considered the most mild-mannered, respectable person there is.

 - Unwitting Instigator of Doom: Her comment about changing rabbit's minds leads to the events of the movie to take place.

 Lord Victor Quartermaine

-- Bald of Evil: Victor wears a toupee to cover his baldness and is the antagonist of the film.
+- Bald of Evil: Victor wears a toupee to cover his baldness and is the main antagonist of the film.

 - Egomaniac Hunter: He relishes the rabbit problem Lady Tottington has, as it gives him a chance to stretch his hunting skills and hopefully impress her.
 The Were-Rabbit is just gasoline on his flame.